sibvisions/jvx.kitchensink/README.md

 # Usage

-Simply run it with the provided launcher.
+Simply run it with the provided launcher or build the jar and start that.

-In any other case the `Main` class is located in the `com.sibvisions.kitchensink` package.

-By default the Swing factory is created and used, to use another factory simply pass the fully qualified name of the factory to the main method as argument.
+By default the Swing factory is created and used, to use another factory simply pass the fully qualified name of the factory to the main method as argument

  [JVx]: http://www.sibvisions.com/jvx